Release date: August 12th, 2023 ISBN: 978-1-887276-87-0

 About AMERICAN FOOL’S DAY

-We may not all be fools, but we all collaborate in the foolishness of play.
+We’re not all fools, but we can all collaborate in the foolishness of play.